JosWigchert/AntennaRadiationPatternOfDrone/README.md

 8. drone3_second_1m

 Each drone has 2 measurements, these measurements are `drone<x>_1m ` and `drone<x>_second_1m`.
 In addition drone 1 also has measurements for 3 and 5 meters.
-All these measuremens consiste of 16 files encoded as `{angle}_degrees` where angle is the angle of the drone on the time of the measurement.
+All these measuremens consist of 16 binary files encoded as `{angle}_degrees` where angle is the angle of the drone on the time of the measurement (each Binary file consists of IQ values, with the first 32 bits corresponding to the I value, and the next 32 bits corresponding to the Q value.
+Thus, each 64 bits is an IQ value.
+These are float values.

 ## Usage